ESMValGroup/ESMValCore/doc/esmvalcore/config.rst

 key projects (CMIP5, CMIP6) on several key machines (BADC, CP4CDS, DKRZ, ETHZ, SMHI, BSC) - CMIP data is stored as part of the Earth System Grid Federation (ESGF) and the standards for file naming and paths to files are set out by CMOR and DRS.
-For a detailed description of these standards and how the impact on the use in ESMValTool we refer the user to CMOR-DRS_ section where we relate these standards to the data retrieval mechanism built-in ESMValTool.
+For a detailed description of these standards and their adoption in ESMValTool, we refer the user to CMOR-DRS_ section where we relate these standards to the data retrieval mechanism built-in ESMValTool.

-The data directory structure of the CMIP5/6 projects is set up differently at each site.
+The data directory structure of the CMIP projects is set up differently at each site.
 The following code snippet is an example of several paths descriptions for the CMIP5 at various sites: